RO-29/github_utilites/README.md

 ## GOAL

-Set of tools to apply *Common* settings github repositories
+Set of tools to apply *Common* settings to github repositories

 It will be mostly in *golang*, feel free to fork this repo and submit PR's if you would like to see your tool in this repo